 |

-Here's a
+| Here's a

-Westinghouse getter is probably different than the General
+Westinghouse getter probably differs from the General

 |